Skip to main content

 Dom Flemons

-Dr. Dom Flemons “The American Songster” received an Honorary Doctorate from Northern Arizona University and he’s a GRAMMY Award Winner with four GRAMMY nominations, Two-Time EMMY Nominee, International Acoustic Music Award Grand Prize Winner, and was a United States Artists Fellow.
+Dr. Dom Flemons, “The American Songster,” received an Honorary Doctorate from Northern Arizona University; and he’s a Grammy Award winner with four nominations, two-time Emmy nominee, International Acoustic Music Award Grand Prize winner, and was a United States Artists Fellow.
 He is a musician based in the Chicago area and he is famously known as “The American Songster®” since his repertoire covers over one hundred years of American roots music; including country, folk, bluegrass, Americana, and the blues.
 Flemons is a songwriter, multi-instrumentalist, music scholar, historian, actor, narrator, host, slam poet, record collector, podcaster, and the creator, host, and producer of the American Songster Radio Show on WSM in Nashville, TN.
 He is considered an expert player on the banjo, guitar, harmonica, jug, percussion, quills, fife and rhythm bones.
 He is the co-founder of the Carolina Chocolate Drops and the founder of American Songster Productions.

 A group of eleven musicians in formal attire pose by a staircase, holding instruments like cello, violin, trumpet, flute, clarinet, and drums, highlighting Community Access to music with an open chest in front of them.